samoht/assemblage/README.md

 - a `Makefile` to build the project;
 - a `.install` to install the project; and
 - a `META` file to use the project.

-### Design principles

-Following the Bünzli principle, we are trying to design simple components which works well together.
-We have the following pieces:

-1. A *build system specification*, which maps an high-level project specification to a build system

-2. A *build system*, which knows how to build artefacts

-3. A *build environment* (can be a human), which discovers available features

-4. A *builder*, which maps build environments to build artefacts

-5. An *installer*, which maps build artefacts to install locations

 #### Dependency Tracking